MathisRunner/runner-app/src/pages/index.md

 title: Keep Calm - earthy
 heading: By the Earthy Project
 ---

-Keep Calm is an infinite runner app for iOS and Android.
-Keep calm and feel good, because all proceeds go to charity.
+[Keep Calm](https://earthy-games.itch.io/keep-calm-earthy) is an infinite runner app on itch.io for the web browser.

+It was made collaboratively by a team of developers online.

+100% of proceeds go to charity.